APRIL PRAYER INTENTION

 These are the elements that we need to discern together as we ask where Jesus is calling us, and which will form our One Parish Plan.
 The Parish Family Advisory Council (PFAC) will play a key role in helping Father Oakland, our pastor, in this process, which will also include several rounds of parish engagement and feedback along the way.

-In March of 2026, we are now entering Stage 2, “Who Are We?"
+We are now on Stage 2, “Who Are We?"
 It's good to look at where and how God has been active, the ways in which we have encountered Jesus and followed him in and through our individual parish as we grow in faith, hope and love, and the particular gifts or charisms present in each community.
 These are the blessings of God at work, and set a foundation for what is to come.
 Fr.
 Oakland and the PFAC would like to hear from the members of our communities their own reflections on these topics in their own life.

 The next stage in our One Parish Planning process will have us asking the question, "Who does God want us to become?", which will include both a survey and listening sessions around some different components.